OldAl/tuts4pyside/truss3/README.md

 *    python3 truss.py

 or for file manager, such as Dolphin, double click the truss.py file.

+If there is an IO error, such as trying to open a non-existing file, the program terminates with an obscure failure message, viz "dah..."

 ### Basic Help